CryoFastAR: Fast Cryo-EM Ab Initio Reconstruction Made Easy: Methods

 \subsection{Inference}

-After training, our model generalizes to an arbitrary number of input views.
-Although we initially trained it with 32 views, we found that increasing the number of input views improves performance as our model successfully learned to integrate multi-view information.
-In our experiments, we utilize 128 views during inference, setting the first view as the reference to predict the Fourier planar maps of the remaining views in many batches.
+Although initially trained with 32 views, we observed that performance improves with more input views, indicating the model's ability to integrate multi-view information.
+During inference, we use 128 views, fixing one as the reference and predicting Fourier planar maps for the remaining views in batches.

+\paragraph{Reference View Selection.} Since our model predicts relative poses with respect to a reference view, it is crucial to ensure the reference is of high quality and not a junk particle.
+We employ a simple yet effective strategy: we sample 64 candidates and select the one with the highest average confidence to other fixed target views as the reference view.

 \paragraph{Pose Regression.} Directly using the predicted planar map positions for reconstruction (Equation~\ref{eq:reconstruction}) may introduce subtle positional inaccuracies, degrading reconstruction quality.
 To resolve this, we first explicitly regress the 5D image poses from the Fourier planar maps, and subsequently perform traditional Fourier-space back-projection for homogeneous reconstruction.
 Specifically, the predicted 2D translation of view $i$ is computed as the confidence-weighted average over predicted positions: